-An additional run was performed to implement a backward approach that involved the relative-abundance data and included two absolute-abundance estimates available from the IWC [26] in order to perform an external check assessment.
-This approach does not require an explicit prior for the carrying capacity as in the forward approach and enables the recent available abundance and trend data to drive the estimation of K. To perform this analysis, the scripts available from Zerbini et al. [89,103] were used.
-A detailed description of this method is provided in the Supplementary Material.

 Model uncertainty

 The goodness-of-fit of the competing models was inferred by the Deviance Information Criterion (DIC) [104].
 The estimator of model complexity was pV=12VarD, where D is the posterior mean of the deviance.
 The consistency between the model and the data was checked by the Bayesian posterior-predictive-checking procedures designed to check the ability of the model a posteriori to replicate abundance data similar to those observed.
 The Bayesian p-value was calculated to assess the probability that the posterior predictive replicates could be as extreme as or more so than the observed data [105].
 We assumed a reasonable fit if 0.1 < p-value < 0.9.
 For each iteration of the MCMC sampling, the posterior predictive distribution of replicated data was computed.